 Payment instructions for inheritance tax are included in the tax decision

-The due dates and instructions for payment are provided in your inheritance tax decision and in MyTax.
-You can pay your inheritance tax in MyTax.
+Due dates and instructions for payment are shown on your inheritance tax decision and also in MyTax.
+You can pay the tax in MyTax.

-Inheritance tax is assessed separately for each inheritor.
-One party to the estate is not liable for the inheritance tax of another party.
+Inheritance taxes are assessed separately for each inheritor.
+One shareholder of a death estate carries no responsibility for the inheritance tax payment of another.

-The amount of inheritance tax affects the payment instalments:
+The amount of the tax affects the sizes of instalments:

-- If the amount of tax is less than €500, the tax must be paid in one instalment.
+- If the amount of inheritance tax is less than €500, it must be paid in one instalment.

-- If the amount of tax is €500 or more, the tax is divided into two instalments.
+- If the amount is €500 or more, it is divided into two instalments.

-- However, if at least €1,700 of the tax is for a farm or other business that the inheritor continues to operate, there may be up to 10 instalments.
+- However, if at least €1,700 of the amount is for an inherited farm or business enterprise that the inheritor continues to operate, there may be up to 10 instalments.

-If you continue the decedent’s farming or business operation, you can request extended time for payment in the deed of estate inventory or in the gift tax return.
-You must request the extension before we assess your taxes.
-If we grant you an extension of the due date, the tax on the farm or business can be divided into annual instalments over a period of up to 10 years.
+If you continue the decedent’s farming or business, you can ask for having a request for extended time for payment recorded in the deed of estate inventory or you can include a request for extension in the gift tax return that concerns the farm or business.
+You must make the request for extension before we assess your taxes.
+If we give you an extension of time for paying the tax, the part connected to the farm or business can be divided into annual instalments over a period of up to 10 years.
 Each instalment must be at least €850.
-You do not need to pay interest on the payments during the extension period.
+No interest is charged for a period of extension that the Tax Administration has given.

-- the first due date is approximately 3 months after we have made the tax decision
+- The first due date is approximately 3 months from the date of the tax decision.

-Example: If your inheritance tax decision states that the assessment of your inheritance tax was completed on 17 December 2022, the first instalment is due on 1 April 2023 and the second on 1 June 2023.
+Example: Your inheritance tax decision states that the assessment of inheritance taxes was completed 17 December 2022.
+Therefore, the first instalment is due on 1 April 2023 and the second on 1 June 2023.

-The tax must be paid even if you have filed a claim for adjustment
+The tax must be paid even if you claim adjustment

-You must pay the tax by the due date even if you have claimed adjustment of your inheritance tax.
+You must pay the tax by its due date even if you have claimed adjustment of your inheritance tax.